TkkrLab/py-ledart/README.md

 and the default config is default_conf.py

-which won't work if you didn't put the right things in it. like the right ip.

-etc etc.

 if you want to run the code with the build in simulator just add --matrixSim=enabled

 to the command line options and it will run localy on your screen.